Create a free profile to get unlimited access to exclusive show news, updates, and more!

 How long has Ice T Been on Law & Order: Special Victims Unit?

-Ice T joined Law & Order: SVU in 2000—Season 2 of what has since become the longest running show on television.
+Ice T has been on the show for 23 seasons: He joined Law & Order: SVU in 2000—Season 2 of what has since become the longest running show on television.
 His character, Fin, was first introduced to SVU audiences in Season 2 Episode 1 "Wrong Is Right" (then as a detective).

 Ice T's Law & Order: SVU Origins

 Ice T said during his 2022 Hollywood Walk of Fame ceremony that, when he was cast 23 years ago, his role as Fin was only supposed to be temporary: He had just four appearances scheduled.
 "Four episodes turned into 24 years,” he said.